jinhongzou/wikidocu/README.md

 Unlike traditional **RAG (Retrieval-Augmented Generation)** systems, WikiDocu does not rely on vector databases or semantic search.
 Instead, it uses the contextual understanding capability of LLMs to directly analyze and extract relevant information from user-provided documents, generating structured answers around the input query.

 #### 😊 Example:
 Suppose you have a project containing `.md` documentation files and multiple `.py` code files.
-Each file details different API interfaces, usage methods, and code examples.
 The `.md` files provide comprehensive explanations including function descriptions, parameter interpretations, and invocation examples, while the `.py` files contain the actual source code implementing these APIs, complete with comments for better understanding.

 💬 Now, you want to find out how to create a Pydantic model instance.
 Here are two different workflows: